Female Fat Loss: Five Reasons Why It's So Hard

 In spite of the fact that modern society offers tempting foods and drinks at every step around every corner, all the weight loss gurus tell us to use our willpower and say no. We're supposed to "just say no" to Cronuts and eat clean all the time forever, they say.

 Yeah - good luck with that.
-When given the choice between an egg white omelet stuffed with veggies and Cronuts, most people will choose Cronuts every. single. time.
+When given the choice between an egg white omelet stuffed with veggies and Cronuts, most people will choose Cronuts every. single. time. and wash it down with a Mimosa.

 Fat loss doesn't care that you're getting married in six weeks or that you want your pre-baby body back before your baby can walk.
-It has it's own timeline and it will take it's own sweet time.
+It has its own timeline and it will take its own sweet time.
 There are some tricks you can employ to speed up the process a little, but mostly it boils down to consistency with the big stuff (food, training, sleep, recovery) over a long period of time.

 Months.
 Years, even.